Capernwray Missionary Fellowship of Torchbearers

-The Capernwray Missionary Fellowship of Torchbearers (CMFOT), is an evangelical Christian educational organisation based at Capernwray Hall in north Lancashire, England.
+The Capernwray Missionary Fellowship of Torchbearers (CMFOT) is an evangelical Christian educational organisation based at Capernwray Hall in north Lancashire, England.
 In 1998 the organisation was incorporated as a UK charitable company.

 CMFOT was founded by Major W. Ian Thomas in 1947.
-Other centres have since been established around the world and together form a worldwide fellowship known as Torchbearers International, with headquarters at Ravencrest Chalet, Estes Park, Colorado, USA.
+Other centres have since been established around the world and together form a worldwide fellowship known as Torchbearers International, with headquarters at Ravencrest Chalet, Estes Park, Colorado, US.

-Torchbearers International's goal is to provide practical Christian education to develop personal spiritual growth, prepare people for an effective Church life, and teach a working knowledge of the Bible.
-The organization works by providing a number of Bible schools and Christian conference centres on the world.
+Torchbearers International works by providing a number of Bible schools and Christian conference centres on the world.

 CMFOT's founder, Major W. Ian Thomas (1914–2007), was an evangelical teacher and has often been identified with the Keswick Convention ministry.
 The main thrust of his theology is that of the exchanged life or 'Christ in You'.
 Major Thomas' sons have continued from their father in the wider organisation.
 Mark Thomas was the managing director at Capernwray Hall, Chris Thomas was the International Director and Director at Ravencrest, Colorado, United States and Peter Thomas is director at Capernwray New Zealand and Moss Vale, Australia.